yandex-cloud/docs/en/_qa/managed-clickhouse/cluster-update.md

 #### How do I increase the memory limit? {#memory-limit}

 [Update the user settings](../../managed-clickhouse/operations/cluster-users.md#update-settings) and set the desired `Max memory usage` parameter value.

+#### How do I change the disk type? {#disk-type}

+To change the disk type, [restore the cluster](../../managed-clickhouse/operations/cluster-backups.md#restore) from a backup and specify the desired disk type when configuring the new cluster.